 PIA uses industry-leading encryption protocols including OpenVPN, AES-256 cryptography, and Perfect Forward Secrecy.
 This is exactly what makes Private Internet Access one of the safest VPN providers on the market.

 - The speed is very fast

 - Works with Netflix and the US BBC iPlayer

 - Advanced coding and customizable

 This VPN service is also considered to be one of the cheapest VPN services available today.
-PIA monthly package available price $ 11.95 per month Or you can keep costs down $ 3.33 if you pay one year in advance.
-The best value can be found with a three-year package, cost only $ 2.19 per month .
+PIA monthly package’s available price is $ 11.95 per month Or you can keep costs down $ 3.33 if you pay one year in advance.
+The best value can be found with a three-year package, costing only $ 2.19 per month.
 This equates to a saving of 82% over a monthly plan.
 Once you make a payment, Private Internet Access offers a 30-day money-back guarantee.
-You can use 1 account on 10 machines with many different applications for Windows, Mac, Android, iOS and Linux.
+You can use 1 account on 10 machines with many different applications for Windows, Mac, Android, iOS, and Linux.

 Private Internet Access has an extensive server network covering 94 top locations and 74 countries.

 20367 VPN and Proxy servers at 97 locations across 76 countries.
 All servers support WireGuard.
-A complete and specific listing can be found at the Private Internet Access main website.
+A complete and specific listing can be found on the Private Internet Access main website.

 However, unlike most competing VPN providers, Private Internet Access does not offer a Dedicated server for streaming, torrents, or a static IP address.